abishekmuthian/open-payment-host/README.md

 Visit `http://localhost:3000`.

-DO NOT use this demo setup in production.
+Demo version prints more detailed level of errors if any, DO NOT use this demo setup in production.

 **Login**: